 Your brokerage choice significantly impacts your career trajectory.
 Here’s how to nail your decision:

-• Interview Several Brokerages: Ask about mentorship, training, and support specifically for new agents.
+- Interview Several Brokerages: Ask about mentorship, training, and support specifically for new agents.
+This is important when learning new processes and IT systems.

-• Understand Commission & Fees: Cheaper doesn’t always mean better—low fees can indicate less support.
+- Understand Commission & Fees: Cheaper doesn’t always mean better—low fees can indicate less support.
+Some brokerages charge a lot more because they operate as a franchise, while some brokerages operate independently.

-• Leads & Marketing Support: Explore brokerage-provided opportunities like floor time, open houses, and marketing strategies.
+- Leads & Marketing Support: Explore brokerage-provided opportunities like floor time, open houses, and marketing strategies.
+Some brokerages provide marketing materials like social media posts, listing presentation templates and scripts.
+Take advantage of these as you not only market properties, you market yourself.

 💪 The Hard Part: Surviving Your First Year